-Graduate Supervision: Feminist Criminology; Gender Violence; Governance & Governmentality
+Graduate Supervision: Qualitative Socio-Legal Research; Feminist Theory; Gender Based Violence; Socio-Legal Responses to Crime; Governance and Governmentality

-My second project is a SHHRC-funded study that examines the use and effects of visual evidence in domestic violence investigations and trials.
-I am a co-investigator on this project with Dr. Dawn Moore at Carleton University.
-Drawing on the insights of feminist criminology, surveillance studies, and socio-legal scholarship, we explore how evidence in the form of video-taped statements and photographs of injuries generates visual narratives of violence that sometimes support, but often conflict, with the accounts victims relay during trials.
-Despite the fact that they initiate from the complainant herself and only tell a partial story of the incident, these visual accounts materialize as objective truth and are regularly used to contest the testimonies of victims in instances where they are reluctant to proceed with their cases.
-In theorizing this process, we contend that visual evidence produces a “data double” of the human victim, a composite that possesses an allure to governing authorities in light of broader legal imaginaries of “the recanting victim.”
+2) My second project is a SHHRC-funded study that examines the use and effects of visual evidence in domestic violence investigations and trials.
+I am a co-investigator on this project with Dr. Dawn Moore, at Carleton University.
+Drawing on the insights of feminist criminology, surveillance studies, and socio-legal scholarship, our specific focus is on how evidence in the form of videotaped statements and photographs of injuries generates visual narratives of violence that sometimes support, but often conflict, with the accounts victims relay during trials.
+To assess this interaction, we are examining case law, interviewing domestic violence victims about their experiences with visual evidence, and interviewing police officers on how this material is collected and constituted as evidence.

-2013: UW/SSHRC SEED Grant Project Title: “Exploring Criminal Justice and Community Partnerships: Chicago’s Specialized Courts for Sex Workers “Funds: $5,500"
+2013: UW/SSHRC SEED Grant Principal/Sole Investigator Project Title: “Exploring Criminal Justice and Community Partnerships: Chicago’s Specialized Courts for Sex Workers”

 - Singh, Rashmee.
 (2016) “Importing Feminisms: Racialized Migrants and Gender Violence in Toronto’s Diaspora.”
 Social Politics: International Studies in Gender, State & Society, 23 (4), 508-530.